pilif0/pilif0.github.io/resume.md

 # Skills

 __Programming languages:__
-- Haskell, Scala, Java, Python, OCaml and shell scripts as part of work and research
+- Haskell, Scala, Java, Python, OCaml and shell scripts as part of work
 - C++, Common Lisp and Rust as part of personal projects
 - C as part of classes

 __Formal methods:__
-- Interactive theorem proving and code generation with Isabelle/HOL as part of research
+- Interactive theorem proving and code generation with Isabelle/HOL as part of work
-- Model checking with NuSMV as part of research
+- Model checking with NuSMV as part of work
 - Formal verification with CBMC and SPARK as part of classes

+__Web and UI development:__
-__Web development:__ JavaScript, TypeScript, CSS, HTML, SQL
+- JavaScript, TypeScript, CSS, HTML, SQL as part of personal projects and work
+- Plotly Dash, React as part of work
+- Blockly as part of work

 __Other technologies:__
-- Git, vim and linux as part of personal projects, work and research
+- Git, vim and linux as part of daily life and work
 - LaTeX and Beamer as part of research writing
 - LLVM as part of personal projects